 Credit by Examination

-Transfer students may apply up to 30 hours of credit earned by examination to the 84-hour transfer credit maximum.
+Students may apply up to 30 hours of credit earned by examination to the 84-hour transfer credit maximum.
 Marymount will accept credit earned through College-Level Examination Program (CLEP), International Baccalaureate (IB), and Advanced Placement (AP) examinations.
 Please click here for more information.
 Credit earned by examination after matriculation is subject to post-matriculation transfer limits.

-For Currently Enrolled Students
+Information For Currently Enrolled Students

 Undergraduate students may transfer 4 courses (up to 16 total credit hours) from a regionally-accredited institution after matriculation.
 Graduate students should refer to the appropriate program section of their catalog